This post may contain affiliate links. Please read our disclosure policy.

 Tips and reader questions

-Remove the pork chops from the refrigerator 20-30 minutes before cooking so they will be at room temperature and cook more evenly and quickly.
+Remove the pork chops from the refrigerator 20-30 minutes before cooking so they reach room temperature and cook more evenly and quickly.

 You can find all of our pork-based recipes here, from Southern Pulled Pork to Slow Roasted Pork with Caramelized Onions.